Michael-Yan-wun/Michael-Yan-wun/README.md

 #### Hi there 👋
-<p>Wlecome to my coding base.
+<p>Welcome to my coding base.
 I'm Michael Lin, a passionate self-taught AI, data developer and Full Stack web developer from Taiwan.
 My passion for engineer depends on dreaming to become an Engineer to make human life more convenient.
 I create some projects mainly about AI, and web application.
 For instance, fasion recommend system, online course system, negative-news classified and so on.</p>

 #### Contact me
 - Any freelance work?
 Contact me, [My Email](yanwun1214@gmail.com]).